blayyyyyk/marIOkart/README.md

 Taking all the spatial information I've collected from the KCL and NKM files, and the game memory buffer, I can now make a fully working game overlay.
 I used Pycairo to render simple shapes to a an existing GTK window containing the emulator game.

+##### Figure 1: Demo of game overlay rendering in realtime using Pycairo the Python GTK library.
+NOTE: AI demo coming soon!
 ![overlay_demo_clip_1.gif](https://github.com/gg-blake/marIOkart/blob/main/media/overlay_demo_clip_1.gif?raw=True)

-##### Figure 1: Game overlay rendering in realtime using Pycairo the Python GTK library.

 # Building the game model